Luci0/shitflix/README.md

  - **Filelist.io** for sailing the high seas
  - **Jellyfin** to manage your media library

+#### How it works
+    - A cron job runs every night at 3.am (can be changed to any time) to fetch the trending movies from TMDB
+    - These are added to a wishlist filelist
+    - The wishlist is checked against the Filelist.io API
+    - If a match is found, the torrent is downloaded to the specified directory
+    - Jellyfin monitors this directory and adds new content to your library

+#### Features
+    - Automatically fetches trending movies and TV shows from TMDB
+    - Adds them to a wishlist on Filelist.io
+    - Dashboard for manual downloading of torrent, managing wishlist and banlist
+    - Transmission torrent client web UI for managing torrents
+    - Jellyfin media server for managing and streaming your media library
+    - Optional hardware acceleration for Jellyfin

 #### Requirements
  - A server running Docker
  - A Filelist.io account with API access